 Kelty’s Key is your source for online therapy.
 Get tailored treatment from an online therapist, or work on your own with our self-help resources.
 With Kelty’s Key, getting the help you need is flexible and accessible.
-We are publicly funded by Vancouver Coastal Health, making all our services 100% free.

 The answer starts with our donor.
 Ginny and Kerry Dennehy lost their 17-year-old son, Kelty, to depression.
 Determined to prevent similar tragedies, Ginny and Kerry founded The Kelty Patrick Dennehy Foundation.
 As a tribute to Kelty and the foundation, we wanted to name our program after him.

 We view online therapy as a tool.
 It’s something you can use to unlock your thinking patterns.
 Therapy can help you open yourself up and change the way you see the world.
 It’s a key.